 An Oreo icebox cake is layers of whipped topping and cookie wafers.
 Typically graham cracker sheets are used but Oreo cookies were used in this recipe.
 The cookies become soft when the cake sets in the fridge overnight and almost resembles the texture of cake.

-They take no time to make and when you cut into it the layers look super fancy.
+This cake takes no time to make and when you cut into it the layers look super fancy.
+Only 3 ingredients!

 Icebox aka as cold closet is an old term used for refrigerators way back in the 1930s.
 When I first heard of this recipe, I thought it was another fancy name for the freezer but nope it’s the fridge!
 Ha.